Peterpan828/osfall2020-team14/README.md

 ###  Implement rotation related functions in  // kernel/rotation.c

-Containing the impleentation of all functions related to our lock such as
+Containing the implementation of all functions related to our lock such as
-- initializing the rotation, checking the crurrent lock state, checking if rotation is in bound,
+- initializing the rotation, checking the cuurrent lock state, checking if rotation is in bound,
-- ```waiting_writer_check()``` to periodically ckeck if there is any wrters waiting
+- ```waiting_writer_check()``` to periodically check if there is any writers waiting
 - ```get_lock_available() ``` to check if the lock is available
 - ```lock_active() ``` to acquire the lock and add the process to the list
 - ```wake_next() ``` to wake the next process in line, if there is a waiting writer it has to be woken up first